 Charlotte sighed.
 “Not sure if you heard me before, but I am sorry that I can’t be nice about this…” Her attention return to Adam.

 “Do you want to know something interesting?”
 Charlotte smiled softly.
 “I’ve actually existed for hundreds of years, at this point.”

 “Huh?”
 Adam did not seem convinced.
-“Alright, Charlotte the Kidnapper… think that’s all the time I’ve got for today.”
+“All right, Charlotte the Kidnapper… think that’s all the time I’ve got for today.”
 He clenched his fist.
 “I’m not dealing with this anymore.
 Sorry, but not sorry.”

 Adam dashed forward, planning to knock Charlotte down.
 Swinging his fist, he was sure that he made contact.

 But his entire body went right through her’s.

 Falling onto his knees, it felt as though Adam just went through a freezer.
 In fact, he started to shiver a little.

 “You’re…” Adam stood up, teeth chattering.
 “Y-You’re a…?”